bkeevil/mqtt/README.md

 # mqtt
 MQTT Client/Server in FPC/Lazarus

-The goal of this project is to create a Lazarus/FPC component package that implements MQTT 3.1.1 completely and that is not dependent on a specific networking component.
+The goal of this project is to create a Lazarus/FPC component package that

-Currently this component package requires my crypto package and bkUtils package.
-I plan to eliminate these dependencies in the near future.
+1. implements the MQTT protocol completely and accurately
+2. that is not dependent on a specific networking component.
+3. has good documentation

-For the client and server demo applications I am using the LNet components because that component seems to run the best on both Windows and Linux.
+For the client and server demo applications I have been using the LNet components because that component seems to run well on both Windows and Linux.

+There is a GUI client application and server application as well as a server command line application.

+## Project Status
-Currently the client and server demo applications are working but need further testing and verification against the standards before it can be considered done.
+ * Currently all parts of the component set and application are coded and working but require further testing and verification.
+ * There are FPDocs available in the Docs directory but they are a bit behind the code.
+This needs to be converted into a wiki or something

 ## Installation

-To build this package you will need to check out and install my "crypto" package and my "bkutils" package.
+To build this package you will need to check out and install my "bkutils" package on which this package depends.